samsuh/2025-learnings/README.md

-9/24 - out at kbw today. rainy day. can i apply post-training reinforcement learning to get more accurate 'initial task list'?
+9/24 - out at kbw today. rainy day. can i apply post-training reinforcement learning to get more accurate 'initial task list'? thrrs value in the data of training better initial tasklist creation. get better training on what exactly people want when trying to "get soemthing done"